ferrybig/www.ferrybig.me/content/tech/creating-a-breakout-game-again/index.md

 Another special feature is the mouse capture.
 During the game, the mouse is captured, so it does not go of the screen vertically.
-It also updates the mouse cursor depending what kind of element th user hovers on.
+It also updates the mouse cursor depending what kind of element the user hovers the mouse on.

 When the game loads for the first time, it makes api requests to load all the used images.
+This could be optimized in the future with an image grid, but it hasn't been done here.